 Overnight in Siem Reap

-After breakfast, your adventure in Cambodia continues.
+After breakfast, your adventure in Cambodia will continue.
 Your private tour guide will pick you up and take you on a guided tour of Banteay Srei, home to the most stunning carved lintels at Angkor, and Banteay Samre, a fortified temple built by King Suryavarman II.

 Take a boat trip around the lake to see floating villages and get a taste for life ruled by monsoonal rains and water-based agriculture.